isomerpages/enterprisesg-cpso/_about-us/FAQ/For Suppliers.md

 <summary><strong>17.
 Where can I find the CPSO's guides on Controlled Goods (CGs), the Safety Mark, or the relevant regulations?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Yes, please click on the hyperlinks below:</p>
+<p>Please click on the hyperlinks below:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p><a href="https://www.consumerproductsafety.gov.sg/suppliers/cpsr/overview-of-cpsr/" rel="noopener nofollow" target="_blank">Resources</a> on
-CPSO's requirements for CGs, the Safety Mark, and relevant regulations;</p>
+the requirements for CGs and Safety Mark, and the relevant regulations;</p>
 </li>
 <li>
 <p><a href="https://www.consumerproductsafety.gov.sg/suppliers/cpsr/overview-of-cpsr/" rel="noopener nofollow" target="_blank">Overview</a> of